objectives materials technology background activities assessment resources

 4th and 8th Grade Activities

 1. Begin by brainstorming about ways students think seasonal change affects their lives.
 What sounds differ, for example?
-Maybe they hear the chimes of an ice cream truck, school bus brakes, fire crackers, or mockingbirds.
+Maybe they hear the chimes of an ice cream truck, school bus brakes, firecrackers, or mockingbirds.
 Add some of the topics from the list of perspectives above if they don't raise them.
 Ask students to choose some of these topics for their research and discuss methods they could use: books, the Internet, talking to each other, talking informally to family members and neighbors, conducting a fieldwork project to collect data, or inviting someone to class to interview about how seasons influence their work or foodways, for example.
 If you have decided to have them work in collaborative groups, designate the group members and let each group choose one of the topics and decide which research method they will use.
 Alternatively, each member in the collaborative group could use a different type of research.
 Distribute the Rubric for Collaborative Group Fieldwork Research and discuss it thoroughly with the students.
 Make sure that they understand that the performance elements explain their expected behavior, and that these indicators should guide their work as they progress through the lesson.
 See Unit II for more guidance on fieldwork.

 3. Ask students for examples of beliefs about the weather: "Red sky at night, sailor's delight," or "A ring around the moon means rain will come soon."
 "If it rains on St. Medard's Day, it will rain for 40 days and 40 nights."
 (St. Medard was a French bishop, honored on June 8.)
 Farmers and gardeners still rely on folk beliefs about weather and make predictions based on natural observations.
-Ask students to collect such beliefs and predictions from older people and choose a way to present results: chart, album, or class master list.
+Ask students to collect such beliefs and predictions from older people and choose a way to present results: chart, computer slide show, or class master list.
 This could be part of a fieldwork project that gives students practice designing and conducting fieldwork (see Unit II).
 They may also conduct research in almanacs such as the Ladies' Birthday Almanac, Louisiana Almanac, or Old Farmer's Almanac.
 Print and distribute the Seasonal Events Fieldwork Checklist and have students use it as a guide.

 4. What changes in the landscape mark seasonal change?
 Purple martins returning to gourd birdhouses?
 Staking out a backyard garden or preparing fields for planting?
 The appearance of vegetable stands?
 Mardi Gras beads draped over utility lines?
 Repairing boats in dry dock?
 Ask students to draw a picture or series of pictures of their community landscape that reflect the seasonal round or to download images from the Louisiana Folklife Photo Gallery and arrange in a classroom exhibit.

 5. Ask students to design a Seasonal Change Bingo Card using the suggestions with the blank Folklife Bingo Worksheet, creating columns for seasonal round topics such as celebrations, sayings, customs, sounds, beliefs, foodways, religious practices, and so on.
 Use part of a class period for students to play their bingo games in small groups or as a class.
-They may seek out students who can give examples and ask student to initial the appropriate square.
+They may seek out students who can give examples and ask them to initial the appropriate square.

-6. Working individually or in teams, students should thoroughly research a seasonal celebration or activity such as rural or urban Mardi Gras, Kwanzaa, planting and harvesting various types of crops, Stock Day or rodeos, Louisiana, trail rides, festivals, pow-wows, Vietnamese New Year, hunting or fishing seasons, parades, and so on.
+6. Working individually or in teams, students should thoroughly research a seasonal celebration or activity such as rural or urban Mardi Gras, Kwanzaa, planting and harvesting various types of crops, Stock Day or rodeos, trail rides, festivals, pow-wows, Vietnamese New Year, hunting or fishing seasons, parades, and so on.
 This may be done in depth with students photographing, interviewing, and mapping events (see Unit II) or through the Internet, regional class exchanges, books, and newspapers.
-Projects could include photographs, drawings, maps, music, recordings or transcriptions of interviews, student essays, brochures, computer slide shows, class radio program, or classroom seasonal round museum.
+Projects could include photographs, drawings, maps, music, recordings or transcriptions of interviews, student essays, brochures, computer slide shows, radio program, podcast, or classroom seasonal round museum.
 Louisiana Folklife Articles, Louisiana Folklife Photo Gallery, and the Creole State Exhibit -- Ritual, Festival, and Religion offer lots of information.
 You may choose to use the Seasonal Events Web Quest, which links to these resources, as a tool to launch their research or as an assignment.
 Students may use the Internet to match appropriate festivals with their hometowns on the Louisiana Festival Worksheet.
 For correct answers, see the Louisiana Festivals Worksheet Answer Sheet (PDF Version).
-Explore festivals around the state on LouisianaTravel.com.
 If these are written above your students' reading ability, refer to the Adaptation Strategies a for ways to adjust and modify them to levels that students can understand.

 7. Ask the collaborative groups to work together to score their Rubric for Collaborative Group Fieldwork Research.